jlinoff/pam/README.md

 </details>

 ## Introduction
-_PAM_ or Personal Account Manager is a free open source single page web application that helps you manage your confidential information as searchable records in a secure and persistent manner _without ever having to rely on backend services from a third party server_.
+_PAM_ or Personal Account Manager is a free open source, single page web application that helps you manage your confidential information as searchable records _without having to rely on services from a third party server_.

-_PAM_ can do that because it runs in your browser and because it stores the _your information_ in a file that _you control_.
+_PAM_ can do that because it runs inside your browser and because it stores the _your information_ in a file that _you control_.

-The file is encrypted so even if it were stolen the data would be safe _if the password you used to encrypt it was strong_.
+The _PAM_ file is encrypted so the contents would be safe from hackers if the file was stolen assuming, of course, _that the password you used to encrypt it was strong_.

 You can access _PAM_ from your own HTTP server (including localhost) or from the public github.io server [here](https://jlinoff.github.io/pam/www/index.html).